robertwgehl/robertwgehl.github.io/_posts/2022-01-11-FOSSFinds.md

     <img src="/assets/images/detective_penguin.png" alt="A cartoon penguin doing an impression of Sherlock Holmes" title="A cartoon penguin doing an impression of Sherlock Holmes">
 </figure>

 These are typically going to be websites, blogposts, podcasts, or academic research.
 They may or may not be very recent.
-I plan on including a citation (expored, of course, from Zotero) and a brief note about each, a la an annotated bibliography, and versions of my Zotero tags.
+I plan on including a citation (exported, of course, from Zotero) and a brief note about each, a la an annotated bibliography, and versions of my Zotero tags.
 The notes won't be exhaustive -- it's really about what I'm collecting at this stage, rather than analysis.

 <!-- more -->